bump-sh/docs/src/_help/specification-support/doc-badges.md

                 url:
                   type: string
                   format: uri
-                  x-state: Still unstable # x-state flag at the object property level
+                  x-state: Still unstable # x-state flag at the schema level
                   description: |
                     **Required** if `definition` is not present.
                     Current definition URL.
 It should be accessible through HTTP by Bump.sh servers.